line/armeria/site/src/sphinx/server-sse.rst

     import java.time.Duration;
     import com.linecorp.armeria.common.sse.ServerSentEvent;
     import com.linecorp.armeria.server.Server;
-    import com.linecorp.armeria.server.ServerBuilder;
     import com.linecorp.armeria.server.streaming.ServerSentEvents;
     import reactor.core.publisher.Flux;

-    Server server = Server.builder()
+    Server server =
+            Server.builder()
                   // This service infinitely sends numbers as the data of events every second.
                   .service("/long-sse", (ctx, req) -> {
                             // Note that you MUST adjust the request timeout if you want to send events for a
                             // longer period than the configured request timeout.
 The timeout can be disabled by
                             // setting 0 like the below, but it is NOT RECOMMENDED in the real world application,
                             // because it can leave a lot of unfinished requests. ctx.setRequestTimeout(Duration.ZERO);
                             return ServerSentEvents.fromPublisher(
                                     Flux.interval(Duration.ofSeconds(1))
                                     .map(sequence -> ServerSentEvent.ofData(Long.toString(sequence))));
                 })
                 .build();